 It may be surprising to hear, but frameless shower doors oftentimes last longer than alternative options.
 Why?
 The doors are manufactured with tempered glass (i.e., safety glass), and are chip-, crack-, and shatter-resistant.
-Look for frameless doors that are 3/8″ to 1/2″ thick—the thicker, the better the durability.
-If you have a tall shower, you’ll need the 1/2” thick glass.
-You don’t want to go cheap on the raw materials, as installing a frameless shower door can hover around $1,000 (not including the door itself).
-Knowing that, you’ll want your investment to last!
+Look for frameless doors with thick, durable glass.
+Choose the right door and your bathroom upgrade will last a lifetime!

 Manufacturers offer several kinds of pre-cut frameless shower door sizes and styles.
 If you have a unique shower opening one can be custom designed for you.
 You want to get the size right, so be sure to measure your shower opening twice.
 It won’t seal out water if it’s not properly sized.

 Frameless shower doors are easy to keep clean.
 The smooth glass edge eliminates the frame, which is where mildew and grime collect.
 Tempered glass is naturally mold and mildew resistant, too.
 Most doors just need to be wiped down once a week with glass cleaner to prevent the build-up of scum.
 This will also keep your shower door looking newer, longer.